Piano Tuning & Repair

 If you use your piano rarely, and it is in a relatively climate-controlled area, then it may stay in tune for nine months or more.
 In that case, you may need a yearly tuning.

-If the piano strings are new, or the piano has been moved recently, it will probably go out of tune because of the piano settling in.
+If the piano strings are new, or the piano has been moved recently, it may go out of tune due to settling.

 If your piano is quite out of tune, it might need a pitch raise.
 If you would like to know in advance if your piano needs a pitch raise, you can call and play several of your notes over the phone, I will be glad to measure the difference from the standard (A=440HZ, which is the universal pitch frequency standard & refers to the A above middle C).
 If the note is 15% or more off, it will need a pitch raise.